-I venture to say that, until fairly recently, there simply was no such word as oftentimes in English.
+I venture to say that, until fairly recently, no such word as oftentimes existed in English.
 Even if I see proof that the word has existed for decades or centuries, I’ll still reject the word because its redundancy renders it nonsensical and unnecessary.
 The word often already contains the idea of “multiple times.”
 In a very real sense, then, when you say oftentimes, you’re actually saying something like oftentimestimes.
 Avoid this silliness as often as you can.

 9. Utilize instead of use